neo-technology/integrations-extras/split/README.md

 ![Split Screenshot][4]

-Split data should now be flowing into Datadog.
+Split data should be flowing into Datadog.

 ## Data Collected